carlosbc24/MD4DSP-m2python/README.md

 # Generated contract calls via Acceleo (Code Generation)

 The contract calls are generated in a Python script via Acceleo.
 Once the generated is generated, it must be moved to the `generated_code` directory.
-The script to test the code generation is named `dataProcessing.py`.
-You'll just need to run the script to call the contracts.
-The dataset used to test this generated script must be named 'data_model.csv' and must be located in a parent directory to the generated script.
+The script to test the generated code from the model 'model/wf_validation_modified.xmi' is located in `generated_code/dataProcessing.py` and the generated code from the model 'model/bbk/wf_validation.xmi' is located in `generated_code/bbk/dataProcessing.py`.
+You'll just need to run the corresponding script to call the contracts.
+The dataset used to test this generated script must be named 'missing_input_dataDictionary.csv' and must be located in the folder named `knime_dataDictionaries`.
 The generated files can be executed by running one of the following commands:

+## A) Generated code from the model 'model/wf_validation_modified.xmi'

 1. Execute just the data transformations script:
    ```bash